gokcehan/lf/doc.md

 	lf -remote 'send echo hello world'

 In this command `send` is used to send the rest of the string as a command to all connected clients.
-You can optionally give it an id number to send a command to a single client:
+You can optionally give it an ID number to send a command to a single client:

 	lf -remote 'send 1234 echo hello world'

 All clients have a unique id number but you may not be aware of the id number when you are writing a command.
 For this purpose, an `$id` variable is exported to the environment for shell commands.
-The value of this variable is set to the process id of the client.
+The value of this variable is set to the process ID of the client.
 You can use it to send a remote command from a client to the server which in return sends a command back to itself.
 So now you can display a message in the current client by calling the following in a shell command:

 	lf -remote "send $id echo hello world"

 Since lf does not have control flow syntax, remote commands are used for such needs.
-For example, you can configure the number of columns in the ui with respect to the terminal width as follows:
+For example, you can configure the number of columns in the UI with respect to the terminal width as follows:

 	cmd recol %{{
 	    if [ $lf_width -le 80 ]; then